 Webster retired from public service in January 2021 following a distinguished 45-year career across three federal agencies.
 His last assignment was in the Senior Executive Service as FEMA’s Regional Administrator for Region I, which covers six New England states and its population of 15 million people including ten Tribal Nations.
 During the COVID-19 pandemic, he led Region I’s efforts in response, recovery, and long-term health and economic resilience planning and operations.

 In a previous FEMA assignment, Webster was New England’s first Federal Preparedness Coordinator and FEMA Region I’s initial Incident Commander for the 2013 Boston Marathon Bombing.

-Next was a tenure with the Transportation Safety Administration (TSA) as Deputy Director for all airports and transportation venues in Massachusetts.
-There Captain Webster occupied the Number Two post at Logan International Airport in Boston.
-He helped develop two new TSA initiatives that eventually evolved into national programs: Screening of Passengers by Observation Technique (behavior detection) and the use of TSA screeners at other transportation venues sites, such as rail stations.
+Prior to FEMA, Captain Webster served in the Transportation Safety Administration (TSA) as Deputy Federal Security Director for all airports and transportation venues in Massachusetts.
+He co-developed two TSA initiatives that eventually evolved into national programs: Screening of Passengers by Observation Technique behavioral detection, and the use of TSA screeners at other transportation venues sites, such as rail stations.

 I am available for speaking engagements before listening audiences, and I value the opportunity to share in-depth information about a range of topics related to the the three federal agencies (USCG, TSA, FEMA) and experiences (JFK Jr./Egypt Air 990 air crashes, 9-1-1, Boston Marathon bombing) and my writings.
 If there’s anything I can answer for you about the content of the lecture, do not hesitate to contact me.